ryanklee/LLM-Workflow-Director/TESTING.md

 4. Use mocking to isolate the system under test
 5. Aim for high test coverage, but prioritize critical paths
 6. Regularly run the full test suite to catch regressions
+7. Use asynchronous testing for all LLM-related functionality
+8. Implement proper error handling and assertions in tests

 ## Continuous Integration
 Our CI pipeline runs tests automatically on each pull request.
 Ensure all tests pass before merging.